 While numerous one-off templates to create GDPR reports based on a moment in time are available, Altova has created the first long-term solution for documenting and tracking the entire GDPR compliance management process.

 Let’s take a look at what GDPR compliance entails and how the Altova GDPR Compliance Database makes managing it organized and straightforward.

 What is GDPR?

 The General Data Protection Regulation (GDPR) is a set of privacy and data protection rules that apply to organizations that process personal data of people residing in the European Union and European Economic Area.
 The goal of GDPR is to give individuals more control over their personal data and at the same time simplify the regulatory environment for international businesses.

 Starting May 25, 2018, all organizations doing business in the EU or with EU customers became subject to the regulation.
-The rules of GDPR ensure that personal data is collected under strict conditions and also require that organizations that collect this data protect it over the long term from misuse and exploitation.
+Compliance with GDPR rules means that personal data is collected under strict conditions and also require that organizations that collect this data protect it over the long term from misuse and exploitation.

 Data protection measures are required to be built into the design of business processes that collect personal data.
 If a data breach occurs that compromises the privacy of one or more people, it must be reported to the supervisory authority.
 As such, companies need to ensure that the appropriate technical and organizational measures are in place to protect data, and they must document all storage and processing activities.
 They also must have the ability produce reports on such measures when they are requested.

 This presents a significant challenge to organizations that have multiple departments handling personal data, outside contractors with access to data, various stake holders with different levels of involvement, and no existing tools for documenting the access and processes.

 As a high-tech company doing business in the EU and around the world, Altova faced these challenges as well.
 Finding no suitable GDPR tools for documenting compliance, we created an easy-to-use, web-based interface that’s both comprehensive and secure.